dddrrreee/cs140e-20win/labs/6-threads/README.md

   behaviorally this is a no-op since your code should save and restore the state, and resume right after the call.

-##### A simplification: save all registers.

-Strictly speaking, since we are voluntarily context switching we do not have to save *all* registers, just the "callee-saved" registers since the code that calls `yield` must have already saved any needed caller-saved registers.

-Since we care about quickly writing a correct, simple threads system we actually won't make any distinction and will save all registers (the difference between some loads and stores and some extra if-statements is negligible).
-This makes the context switching for non-pre-emptive and pre-emptive (next) the same.

 ----------------------------------------------------------------------
 ### Part 2: Make simple threads (60 minutes)

 Congratulations!
 You can now build a simple threading system.

 Implement: